 Not a finalist?

-You will be notified in late March about your decision.
-You will become a Regular Decision applicant and will be considered for admission to the College alone.
+You will be notified in early March if you are being offered an interview.
+If not, you will become a Regular Decision applicant and will be considered for admission to the College alone.
 You will receive a decision by April 1.

 Chosen as a finalist?